bodrick/awesome/TOPICS.md

 ## bookmark-manager

-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - A self-hosted, open-source collaborative bookmark manager to collect, organize, and archive webpages.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - A self-hosted, open-source collaborative bookmark manager to collect, organize, and preserve webpages.
 *   [xwmx/nb](https://github.com/xwmx/nb) - CLI and local web plain text note‑taking, bookmarking, and archiving with linking, tagging, filtering, search, Git versioning & syncing, Pandoc conversion, + more, in a single portable script.
 *   [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
 *   [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.